Corruption in Haiti: Martelly presidency (2011–2016)

 In June 2013, several persons linked to Martelly were arrested on corruption charges.
 A friend, Jojo Lorquet, was charged with selling forged government badges; media figure Ernest Laventure Edouard was charged with impersonating a customs official and selling fake badges to Martelly associates.
 Edouard admitted to having distributed the fake badges, but claimed he had been given official permission to do so.

 In October 2013, Andre Michel, an opposition lawyer who had launched legal proceedings against Martelly's wife and son, was arrested.
-At a protest against the arrest, Haitian used tear gas.
+At a protest against the arrest, Haitians used tear gas.
 A colleague of Michel's criticized the move as a kidnapping, citing laws against arbitrary detentions.
 Members of the Human Rights Defense Network made similar critiques and noted the lack of the rule of law.

-In February 2014 Martelly said he had asked the U.S. to funnel more aid money through the Haitian government rather than NGOs.
+In February 2014, Martelly said he had asked the U.S. to funnel more aid money through the Haitian government rather than NGOs.
 He said the reason for using NGOs as conduits had been government corruption in Haiti, but added that things were improving.

-In December 2014 a Haitian Court ordered an investigation of Martelly's son Olivier and wife Sophia.
+In December 2014, a Haitian Court ordered an investigation of Martelly's son, Olivier, and wife, Sophia.
 They were accused of several financial crimes, corruption, and abuse of power.
 Marylyn Allien, head of Transparency International's Haiti branch, noted that the President's family should under no circumstances be managing the budget.
-Sources told Voice of America that the President also bought five bulletproof vehicles with $2.5 million of the public budget, and that 60 Toyota SUVs had been given to Martelly's children, his wife, others residing with him.
+Sources told Voice of America that the President also bought five bulletproof vehicles with $2.5 million of the public budget, and that 60 Toyota SUVs had been given to Martelly's children, his wife, and others residing with him.
 Allien stated that the prosecutor's office held up attempts to prosecute corruption, noting that cases can take years to be processed.

 A July 2015 report noted that Olivier Martelly had "no real job" but had "plenty of money," owned several cars, and possessed prime real estate in Haiti.
 It is alleged that any developers seeking contracts must pay bribes to Olivier.
 Most newspapers and other media in the country are afraid to publish anything related to Olivier's corruption due to violent reprisals and silencing.

 In October 2015, The Nation described Martelly's government as "combination of increasing violence and mega-corruption."